fabriziosalmi/reverse-proxy-manager/README.md

    cd reverse-proxy-manager
    ```

-2. Create a `.env` file with your configuration (or use the defaults):
+2. Create a `.env` file with your configuration (use the example as a template):
    ```bash
    cp .env.example .env
    # Edit .env with your preferred settings